 In compliance with the Movement Control Order (MCO) being imposed by the Government across Malaysia, the Curtin Malaysia Campus is shut down for the duration of the MCO.
-The current sixth phase of the MCO is in force until 31 August 2020.
+The current seventh phase of the MCO is in force until 31 December 2020.

 Movement Control Orders announced by the Government of Malaysia since the COVID-19 pandemic outbreak: